-PI downloads application specific to the NIH grant program they are applying to.
+PI should thoroughly review the instructions in the application specific to the NIH grant program to which they are applying.
 Applications are available at NIH Guide for Grants and Contracts or at http://www.grants.gov/ under “Find Grant Opportunities” using the funding opportunity number or Catalogue of Federal Domestic Assistance (CFDA) number.

 8. Submission to Grants.gov by OSPA (PIs cannot submit their own grants to

 After final application is reviewed, the OSPA officer submits the application to grants.gov.
-Georgia State’s AORs are Associate Vice President of Research, Monica Swahn and Vice President for Research, James Weyhenmeyer.
-PIs CANNOT submit their own grant application via grants.gov.
+PI’s CANNOT submit their own grant application via grants.gov.